 A fax back scam is an unsolicited fax that can offer you anything from amazing diets to fantastic deals, business directory entries, competition entries or catalogues of goods and services – all you have to do is send a fax back to a premium rate number (starting with 190).
 Premium rate faxes can be charged at more than $6 per minute.
 The scammers make sure your fax will take several minutes to get through, resulting in hefty, unnecessary phone bills (a single fax could cost you $20 or $30).

-Scams frequently cross national boundaries so business owners need to be on the alert for suspect deals offered by overseas organisations.
+You should be alert for suspicious deals offered by overseas organisations.
 In one scam, people claiming to be representatives of the Nigerian Government targeted firms with the proposal of depositing money into their bank accounts.
 In return for allowing use of that account, the firm was supposed to receive a substantial share of the funds.

 To take part in the deal, the business was required to supply blank copies of its letterhead, a stamped and signed invoice and bank account details.
 However, just before they received their share of the funds, business owners were asked for a ‘tax’ or cash to cover last minute expenses or bribes.
 The businesses lost $250,000 to more than $1 million and never received their promised share of the other money.

 A lot of information you may consider personal is actually public knowledge.
-Details such as address, family relationships, date of birth, and business details can be discovered through the electoral roll, telephone listings and websites.
+Details including your address, family relationships, date of birth, and business details can be discovered through the electoral roll, telephone listings and websites.